iq-coryp/documentation-testing/pages/api/user-manager.md

 Pagination is done through the use of $skip and $top query string parameters.

-`$skip` denotes the number of items in the collection to skip, defaults to 0 if no value is provided.
+`$skip` denotes the number of items to skip from the entire set of results.
+This value defaults to 0 if no `$skip` value is specified.
+If a value less than 0 is specified, the URI is considered malformed.

-`$top` denotes the number of items to take, defaults to 30 if no value is provided.
+`$top` denotes the maximum number of items to include in the response.
+This value defaults to 30 if no `$top` value is specified.
+Acceptable values are in the range [0-100].

-The maximum value of 100 will be used if the value provided is outside the acceptable range [0-100].

 ### Navigation Links

-Pagination links for 'self', 'prev' and 'next' are returned by default when the media type is a hypermedia-enabled media type (i.e. HAL).
+Pagination-enabled requests include links for 'self', 'prev' and 'next' in the response data.

 These links are _relative_, they do not include the base endpoint.
 It is the responsibility of the client to append the appropriate endpoint.